 If a tutor role and rate is no longer used by your college, you can make the role inactive.
 This will stop is appearing in the list of available roles when adding a tutor to a class.

-Inactive roles will show as greyed out in the Tutor roles list view.
+Inactive roles will show as greyed out in the Tutor Pay Rates list.

 If you do not know who the individual Tutor will be in advance to your class scheduling, we recommend you set up a Tutor named something like 'To Be Advised' whom you can assign to classes.
 This will allow you take wages into account in your initial class budget and viability calculations.
 When you know the name of the individual who will be running the class you can replace TBA with the actual Tutor, and make any changes to their pay rate as required.

-Example 41.2.
-Assigning a Tutor and payrate to a class in one step
+Example 42.2.
+Assigning a Tutor and pay rate to a class in one step

-In the class window, navigate to the Tutor tab.
+In the class window, navigate to the Tutor section.
 Here you can add one or more Tutors, Coordinators, Assistants or other staff to the class.

-Click on theto add a new Tutor to the class.
+Click on thenext to the section header to add a new Tutor to the class.

-In the Tutor edit sheet, type in the surname of the Tutor you wish to add to the class.
+In the Tutor edit block, type in the surname of the Tutor you wish to add to the class.
 This field will look up Tutors you have already created in the database.
-You can not add new Tutors from here.
+You can not create new Tutors from here.

 When you select the Tutors role, the automatic pay rate set for this role will be added.
-You can override the wage at this point for this individual Tutor for this class.
+You can override the wage later for this individual Tutor for this class after the tutor has been added.
 Note that validation requires the pay rate or override amount to be greater than $0.00.

 Clickto add the Tutor to the class.

-Continue to add additional Tutors to the class, and define their wages as required.
+Continue to add additional Tutors to the class.

-If you have added a coordinator or other assisting staff member to the Tutor list of the class you can choose to remove them from publicity (printing in the brochure and showing on your onCourse website) by unchecking the option 'Show this tutor in class information'.
-You can also choose to uncheck the option 'add selected tutor to all class sessions' if the tutor being added is not expected to attend the class sessions.
+If you have added a coordinator or other assisting staff member to the Tutor list of the class you can choose to remove them from publicity (printing in the brochure and showing on your onCourse website) by unchecking the option 'Make tutor visible on website'.

 Once you have clicked on 'override assigned role's pay rate', you will then be able to adjust the role, account code and rate.

-If you did not have a wage added when the Tutor was added to the class, e.g. for a historical class, you can add the wage on the budget tab.
-Go toselect from the list and select the Tutor from the list.
+If you did not have a wage added when the Tutor was added to the class, e.g. for a historical class, you can add the wage to the Budget section.
+Click the + button next to the Budget header, then select Tutor Pay, then the tutor who's wage you want to add to the budget.
+It will appear in the Total Cost row.

 You can also add additional lines to the tutor payroll for other pay types.
 You are limited to one line per type (per timetabled hour, fixed, per enrolment ect) for each tutor.
 This allows you to add the standard tutors pay rate, and perhaps and assessment allowance per enrolment or a set up/pack up allowance per session.
 To add the additional pay rate type:

-In the class record, go to the budget tab and select the add budget item
+In the class record, go to the budget section and select the + button next to the Budget header

-Select add wage and select your tutor's name.
+Select Tutor Pay and then select your tutor's name.

 If this is the second or subsequent line for your tutor, you will need to select the 'override tutor wage' option